 You can follow her on Twitter @JenniferVEvans.

-Erica Fagen is a PhD student at UMass Amherst where she is writing a dissertation on vernacular memory, social media, and the Holocaust.
+Erica Fagen earned her PhD at UMass Amherst where she wrote a dissertation on vernacular memory, social media, and the Holocaust.
 Alongside her interest in social media discourse, she is also interested in photography, narrativity and performance, as well as digital history.
 She is co-writing Holocaust Memory in the Digital Mediascape along with Jennifer Evans and Meghan Lundrigan.